 In practice, this means that Pokémon battles are quick affairs.
 Call out a Pokémon that’s strong against your opponent’s type and they’ll usually KO them in one hit.
-The strategy becomes about diversifying your bench.
-You ideally want one powerful Pokémon of each type and then spend your time maxing out their powers, level, and stats.
+The strategy thus becomes about diversifying your bench.
+You ideally want one powerful Pokémon of each type, then spend your time maxing out their powers, level, and stats.
 Regions within the world generally focus on one type at a time, so as long as you’re swapping appropriate Pokémon in and out of your party of six, you’re pretty well set.
-It’s light strategy that easy to grasp and only slightly harder to master, but after all, this is a game designed for kids.
+It’s light strategy that easy to grasp and only slightly harder to master, but this is a game designed for kids.

 The turn-based battles are strictly one on one affairs.
 You can recall the active Pokémon at any time and replace them with another from your six, usually when you’re surprised by a Pokémon of the wrong type.
-You’ll then select one move per turn and the Pokémon will dutifully obey.
+Battles have you select one move per turn and the Pokémon will dutifully obey.
 There’s no friendship system here or loyalty you need to worry about – these Pokémon are your tools, and you will work them to the last.
 Survivors can be healed up through items you’re carrying, or taken to a Pokéstop located in every town, where they will all be healed to full for free.
 That’s some impressive socialized medicine.

 Pokémon learn new moves as they level up.
 They can only hold/remember four moves at a time, so old attacks have to get dropped to make room for new ones.
-Training modules are found (or bought) throughout the world, and can be used to replace the learned moves.
+Training modules are found (or bought) throughout the world, which can be used to replace the learned moves.
 This way you can intentionally kit out a Water type with exclusively water moves, give a Fire type some extra Normal moves so he’s more generally useful, or set up a specific defense or debuffing specialist.
 The choices are yours.

 Unlike the wild Pokémon, these chumps will charge right up to you.
-You can’t decline, and you can’t run from a battle if you’re losing.
-The enemy trainer will toss up to six Pokémon of their own and they usually follow a theme, like Birdcatchers or Fishermen.
+You can’t decline, and you can’t run from a battle you’re losing.
+The enemy trainer will toss up to six Pokémon of their own that usually follow a theme, like Birdcatchers or Fishermen.
 If you’re caught off guard, you have to do the best with what you have.
 Defeat finds you back at the local Pokéstop having lost half your money.
 Victory, however, gives far more XP than battles with wild Pokémon.

 It’s also the main way you make cash.
 You can sell items you find, but this really isn’t common.
-Constant battles is how you’ll earn your bread.
+Constant battles are how you’ll earn your bread.
 It’s a bit odd, then, that these battles are one-shot affairs – once you beat a trainer, you can never fight them again.
 To offset this, there are often armies of trainers on the road to the next town.
 By the end of the game, I had over 200k, which is more than enough to buy almost anything.
 It is NOT, however, enough to buy everything for every Pokémon.
-Stat boosting consumables cost a lot, so even maxing out one Pokémon seems unlikely.
+Stat boosting consumables cost a ton, so even completely maxing out one Pokémon seems unlikely.
 I suppose it’s a way to balance the game.

 The second ending comes from a quest given to you early on by the venerable Professor Oak.
 Despite the fact that everyone in this world is bananas for Pokémon, apparently, no one has ever thought to catalog them all.
-He gives you a Pokédex encyclopedia and tasks you with catching all 150.
-The Pokédex appears as an option the main menu, and its default entry is a number with a blank space.
+He gives you a “Pokédex” encyclopedia and tasks you with catching all 150.
+The Pokédex appears as an option in the main menu, and its default entry is a number with a blank space.
 When you first encounter that Pokémon in battle, the entry gets filled in with its name and a photo.
 When you finally catch that type, the remaining info gets filled in – including locations on a map where you can go to catch more (such as for trading).
 It’s an easy way to see who you haven’t caught yet.

 It’s also important to note that it’s literally impossible for a single player to catch all the Pokémon by themselves.
 Hearkening back to its trading card roots, Pokémon Red has a set of 12 Pokémon that cannot be found in Blue, and visa versa.
 The only way to get them is to beg a player with the opposite game, break out the Game Boy link cables, and trade for them.
-Trades are always one-for-one, meaning you cannot give a Pokémon away for free or trade for money or items.
-However, it’s up to the players to decide the value of the creatures they’re trading.
+Trades are always one-for-one, meaning you cannot give a Pokémon away for free, or trade for money or items.
+However, it’s left to the players to decide the value of the creatures they’re trading.

 As said, Pokémon can be put in storage for later retrieval.
 A computer in the corner of any Pokéstop lets you connect to 12 virtual boxes that hold up to 20 Pokémon each.
 A separate menu option lets you store items.
 You can then pull these out at any other Pokéstop in the world at any time.
 This lets you build up a pretty formidable army, even if you have no intention of even looking at a specific Pokémon again (Weedle).